Helliaca/RTRad/README.md

 ![Comparison Image](https://i.imgur.com/x3L759V.png)

-Note: The *first* pass you execute after loading a scene can be slower than subsequent ones, because the acceleration structure needs to be rebuilt.
+> **_NOTE:_** The *first* pass you execute after loading a scene can be slower than subsequent ones, because the acceleration structure needs to be rebuilt.

 For detailed information on each of these methods, please refer to the underlying [thesis](https://www.todo.com/).